 Service Terms and Conditions

 (Canada and U.S.A.)

-9. For claims governed by Canadian law, Carrier shall not be liable for any claims not presented to it, in writing, within 90 days of the date or loss or incident giving rise to such claim.
+9. For claims governed by Canadian law, Carrier shall not be liable for any claims not presented to it, in writing, within 90 days of the date of loss or incident giving rise to such claim.
 No suit to recover any claim or demand under these Terms and Conditions may be brought against Carrier unless such suit is filed in a court of competent jurisdiction within 2 years from the date of loss or incident giving rise to such claim.
 For claims governed by U.S. law, Carrier shall not be liable for any claims not presented to it, in writing, within 9 months of the date of delivery or, in the case of non-delivery, within 9 months of a reasonable time for delivery.
 No suit to recover any claim or demand under these Terms and Conditions may be brought against Carrier unless such suit is filed in a court of competent jurisdiction within 2 years and 1 day from the date upon which Carrier declines the claim or any portion thereof.

-Payment.
-Customer agrees to be unconditionally liable for all charges, fees and costs any authorized person incurs on Customer’s account net 15 days from date of Creditor’s invoice, without offset for any disputes or claims, including freight claims, overcharges, duplicate payments, and or disputed invoices.
-Late charges of1.5% (U.S.A.) and 2% (Canada) compounded monthly shall commence on the 31st day after the date of the Creditor’s invoice, until paid.
-Customer authorized its bank, any credit reporting agencies, any other financial institutions and any other creditors to release credit and financial information to Creditor and hereby expressly waives any rights to privacy or confidentiality concerning such information as may be provided under any federal, provincial, territorial, state. or statute, regulation, or policy.
+10. Payment for Services: Customer agrees to be unconditionally liable for all charges, fees and costs any authorized person incurs on Customer’s account net 15 days from date of Carrier’s invoice, without offset for any disputes or claims, including freight claims, overcharges, duplicate payments, and or disputed invoices.
+Late charges of 1.5% (U.S.A.) and 2% (Canada) compounded monthly shall commence on the 31st day after the date of the Carrier’s invoice, until paid.